News

 • Band Score: 0-7

-• Explanation: This criterion evaluates how well the letter omits irrelevant information and presents a clear summary of the patient's needs.
+• Explanation: This criterion evaluates how well the letter omits irrelevant information and clearly summarizes the patient's needs.
 It should:

 • Recognize Irrelevant Information: Exclude unnecessary details.

-• Maintain Clarity: Ensure that the information is presented in a clear and understandable manner.
+• Maintain Clarity: Ensure that the information is presented clearly and understandably.

 4. Genre & Style